Video: Why study horticulture at WIT

 Advanced and Equivalent Entry for BSc in Horticulture:

-Gardeners in private and heritage gardens
+Craft Gardener in public parks, private or heritage gardens

 Follow on study for BSc in Horticulture graduates: